Last fact-checked: 24 February 2020

 US patients may also be able to claim back the cost of their treatment and associated expenses, including accommodation costs incurred, as tax-deductible expenses.
 For further information, it is worth checking with your accountant or with the IRS.

 Playa del Carmen has a tropical climate with average year-round temperatures of around 80°F, with little variation between the seasons.
-This makes it a good place to visit year around.
+This makes it a good place to visit year round.

 Our dentists in Playa del Carmen are open all year round except holidays such as Christmas.